 Our masters degree in mathematics builds on the core knowledge of pure and applied maths from your undergraduate degree.
-You'll get to choose modules that add depth your understanding of the theory, and complete your own research project.
+You'll get to choose modules that add depth to your understanding of the theory, and complete your own research project.
 The skills you'll gain will help you build a bridge to a great career or further study at PhD level.

 To apply for this course, complete the University of Sheffield's postgraduate online application form.